-It offers diversification advantage as mutual funds mitigate investment risks by investing across a diverse range of assets thus avoiding concentration risk.
+It offers a diversification advantage as mutual funds mitigate investment risks by investing across a diverse range of assets thus avoiding concentration risk.

 This appears flexible for investors as the firm’s array of investment products are designed to suit investors various needs.

-Meanwhile, the penalty for redeeming within the minimum holding period is 20% on the accrued income while the minimum investment amount is $1,000, and additional investment is $500.
+Meanwhile, the penalty for redeeming within the minimum holding period is 20% on the accrued income while the minimum investment amount is $1,000, and the additional investment is $500.